 Chocolate ran down his chin and onto his tee-shirt.
 He pushed it back up his chin and back into his mouth, not wishing to miss even a fraction and then tucked into the rest of the bar.

 “Well, chips had better be good, because that was indescribable!”

 Once they had eaten the chocolate, they headed back to the cottage.
-It was a very small cottage, officially it had two bedrooms upstairs, two rooms downstairs, a front room and kitchen with an outside toilet in the garden.
-On the outside, that’s exactly how it looked, but on the inside, it looked slightly larger, upstairs there was four bedrooms and two bathrooms, downstairs there was a good sized lounge, a dining room, study, kitchen come breakfast room, utility room and a toilet on the inside; produced using ‘hammer-space’ a magic non-reality where something is bigger on the inside than on the outside.
+It was a small cottage on the outside, officially it had two bedrooms upstairs, two rooms downstairs, just a front room and a kitchen with an outside toilet in the garden.
+To the passer by, that’s exactly how it looked, but on the inside, it looked slightly larger, upstairs there were four bedrooms and two bathrooms, one en-suite, downstairs there was a good-sized lounge, a dining room, study, kitchen come breakfast room, utility room and a toilet on the inside; produced using hammerspace a magic non-reality where something is bigger on the inside than on the outside.

 Jon excitedly told his parents about his chocolate experience, telling it as if they had never heard of chocolate before.

 “Oh, and sorry about the chocolate stains on my tee-shirt.”